gwenzek/sublime-syntax-manifesto/ProposedRules.md

   * other: other markup constructs.

 * meta: the meta scope is generally used to markup larger parts of the document.
-For example the entire line which declares a function would be `meta.function` and the subsets would be `storage.type`, `entity.name.function`, `variable.parameter` etc. and only the latter would be styled.
-Sometimes the meta part of the scope will be used only to limit the more general element that is styled, most of the time meta scopes are however used in scope selectors for activation of bundle items.
-For example in Objective-C there is a meta scope for the interface declaration of a class and the implementation, allowing the same tab-triggers to expand differently, depending on context.
+`meta` design whole range of code not just a particular keyword.
+`meta.xx.identifier` are meant to be picked up by symbol list.
+It's nicer when the symbol list doesn't just display the name of a function but also it's arguments.
+`meta.xx.body` marks the content of the method/function.
+These scopes are used to delimite the code scopes.
+  * class: for classes/types
+    * identifier
+    * body
+  * function: for functions/methods
+    * identifier
+    * body
+  * block: anything else: code inside `for` loop, `if`/`then`, ...
+    * conditionnal
+    * trycatch
+    * loop

 * storage: things relating to “storage”.
-  * type: the type of something, class, function, int, var, etc.
+  * type: the type of something, class, function, var, etc.
+  In some languages (like C) the `type` of a variable, like `int` is used both to mark the object as a variable and to precise that it's an integer.
+  In this case consider using, `variable.other.type` instead.
+    * class
+    * function
+    * variable
   * modifier: a storage modifier like static, final, abstract, etc.
+    * access: modifiers changing the visibility of a method like `public`, `private`, ...

 * string: strings.
   * quoted: quoted strings.